 }

 Pause and resume functions do not exist, because it's hard to properly implement on any hardware.
-If the pause feature is required, the easier is stop the stream with sio_stop() and later to restart it with sio_start().
+If the pause feature is required, it's easier to stop the stream with sio_stop(3) and to later restart it with sio_start(3).

 Update : Doing nothing would also work, but only in few cases.
-Just stop providing data to play, the stream will underrun and stop automatically.
+If you just stop providing data to play, the stream will underrun and stop automatically.
 Once data is available again, the stream will resume automatically.
-But this abuse of the xrun mechanism is not desirable for two reasons:
+However, this abuse of the xrun mechanism is not desirable for two reasons:

 The sndio library can be safely used in multi-threaded programs as long as all calls to function using the same handle are serialized.
 This is achieved either with locks or by simply running all sndio related bits in the same thread.
-Anyway, using multiple threads to handle audio I/O buys nothing since the process is I/O bound.
+In any case, using multiple threads to handle audio I/O buys nothing since the process is I/O bound.

 Certain programs expect to register a callback that will be invoked automatically by the audio subsystem whenever the play buffer must be filled.
-For instance, Windows, jack and portaudio APIs use such semantics; callbacks are called typically by a real-time thread or at interrupt context.
-This approach is equivalent to the read/writed based approach widespread on Unix.
+For instance, Windows, jack and portaudio APIs use such semantics; callbacks are tipically called by a real-time thread or in an interrupt context.
+This approach is equivalent to the read/write based approach, which is widespread on Unix.
 Consider the following callback-style pseudo-code:

 void